laravel-enso/documentation/docs/packages/companies.md

 To achieve this, you'd need to:
 - add migration(s) to your local project, making the necessary changes
 - create a new template for the companies form, and declare it in the config (`formTemplate`)
-- create a new template for the contact form, and declare it in the config (`contactFormTemplate`)
 - create a new template for the companies table, and declare it in the config (`tableTemplate`)
 - create a new company request validation, ensuring it implements the `ValidatesCompanyRequest` marker interface.
-- create a new contact request validation, ensuring it implements the `ValidatesContactRequest` marker interface.
 - bind your local implementations to the interfaces in your local `AppServiceProvider`

     ```php